 نویسندگان [English]چکیده [English]

-The simulation results show that in all investigated cases, a good agreement is observed between the solutions of the proposed method and the Navier-Stokes solver.
-This is despite observing some inherent drawbacks such as inability to capture cavities and model free-fall problems in the SWEs solutions.
+The simulation results indicated that in all investigated cases, a good agreement was observed between the solutions of the proposed method and the Navier-Stokes solver.
+This was despite observing some inherent drawbacks such as inability to capture cavities and model free-fall problems in the SWEs solutions.